pestphp/docs/arch-testing.md

 ---

 In this section, you have learned how to perform architectural testing, ensuring that your application or library's architecture meets a specified set of architectural requirements.
-Moving on, let's explore how to test the coverage of your testing code: [Test Coverage](/docs/test-coverage)
+Next, have you ever wondered how to test the performance of your code?
+Let's explore [Stress Testing](/docs/stress-testing).